Lavesiime/gameconf-pal-dumper/README.md

 # gameconf-pal-tools
-A set of tools for GameConfig palettes from Retro Engine V4 games, like Sonic 1 and Sonic 2 2013.
+A program to help with GameConfig palettes from Retro Engine V4 games, like Sonic 1 and Sonic 2 2013.

-As the name implies, `gameconf-pal-dumper.py` will dump the palette from a GameConfig to an `.act` palette file, while `gameconf-pal-injector.py` will inject an `.act` palette file into a GameConfig.
-To see how to use them, run them from the command line without any arguments.
+This tool is a command line tool.
+The first argument is the mode, the second is the GameConfig file, and the third is the palette file.
+For more information, run it without any arguments.